pierrepeterlongo/b2s_doc/docs/source/results.rst

 reason why performance should differ on real data, regardless of the number of $k$-mers actually detected in the data.
-We verify this claim by applying `back_to_sequences` to real complex metagenomic sequencing data from the [Tara](https://www.nature.com/articles/s41579-020-0364-5) ocean project.
+We verify this claim by applying `back_to_sequences` to real complex metagenomic sequencing data from the `Tara <https://www.nature.com/articles/s41579-020-0364-5>`_ ocean project.

-We downloaded one of the *Tara* ocean read sets: station number 11 corresponding to a surface Mediterranean sample, downloaded from the European Nucleotide Archive, identifier [ERS488262](https://www.ebi.ac.uk/ena/browser/view/ERS488262).
-We extracted the first 100 million reads, which are all of length 100.
+We downloaded one of the *Tara* ocean read sets: station number 11 corresponding to a surface Mediterranean sample, downloaded from the European Nucleotide Archive, identifier
+`ERS488262 <https://www.ebi.ac.uk/ena/browser/view/ERS488262>`_.
+We extracted the
+first 100 million reads, which are all of length 100.
 Using `back_to_sequences` we searched in these reads each of the 69 31-mers contained in its first read.
 On the GenOuest node, `back_to_sequences`